TetraTheta/BlueArchiveSoundSorter/README.md

 ### 2. Get MediaPatch from Blue Archive JP

-If you experience problems logging in as a guest, try to install the Android Webview package.
+If you experience problems logging in as a guest, try to install the [Android System Webview](https://play.google.com/store/apps/details?id=com.google.android.webview) package.

 You must finish a tutorial (Battle with Wakamo & S.C.H.A.L.E.
 Recapture) to get the full MediaPatch directory.
 Files are downloaded while you are playing the tutorial.
 After finishing the tutorial, you can close the game.